Semaglutide vs Tirzepatide for Medical Weight Loss

 There is no single medication that works best for everyone.
 The better option depends on how your metabolism functions, how your hormones signal hunger and fullness and how your body has responded to past weight loss efforts.

-Patients With Insulin Resistance or Blood Sugar Dysregulation
+Patients With Insulin Resistance

-Patients Struggling With Hormonal Weight Gain
+Patients With Hormonal Weight Gain

 Some people experience weight gain driven by hormonal signals rather than calorie intake alone.
-When appetite cues and fullness signals are out of sync, certain medications may help regulate appetite and improve hormonal balance.
+When appetite cues and fullness signals are out of sync, certain medications may help regulate appetite and improve metabolic balance.

 Non-Diabetic Patients With Stubborn Weight Loss